You too can get involved...

 In 1949 NBC-TV was a loose affiliation of East Coast TV stations

-nationwide TV coaxial cable which made a true live TV network
+nationwide coaxial cable which made a true live TV network

 or filmed episodes were used to send network shows past the

-East coast to other TV stations whose radio stations were also
+East coast to other TV stations around the country whose radio

 Six months after the live series began, production switched to